On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series

-Moreover, the renewal sequences are of substantial interest in ergodic theory.
-For the applications in ergodic theory one may consult e.g. the papers \cite{Aa}, \cite{Aa1} and \cite{MRL}, the book \cite{AaB} and the references therein.
+Moreover, renewal sequences are also of substantial interest in ergodic theory.
+For applications in ergodic theory one may consult e.g. the papers \cite{Aa}, \cite{Aa1} and \cite{MRL}, the book \cite{AaB} and the references therein.

-It is often convenient to study $(a_k)_{k=1}^{\infty}$ and $(b_k)_{k=0}^{\infty}$ in terms of their generating functions $F$ and $G$ given by
+It is often convenient to study $(a_k)_{k=1}^{\infty}$ and $(b_k)_{k=0}^{\infty}$ in terms of their generating functions $F$ and $G,$ given by

-The functions are defined in the open unit disc $ \D:=\{z\in \C: |z|<1\} $ and connected by the relation
+The functions are defined on the open unit disc $ \D:=\{z\in \C: |z|<1\} $ and connected by the relation